 In 2014, he began building a career in film, television and commercials.
 In Los Angeles, he quickly landed agency representation, and continued to hone his craft for film by training with John Kirby, known for coaching stars like Jim Caviezel and Cameron Diaz.
 His first commercial appearances included Vivo's popular V3 smartphone, Toyota Concept-i future vehicle "More Love from Cars," and a series of commercials for the War Dragons popular gaming app.
 Soon to follow, he performed in music videos for Showtek with over 6 million views, the Awakened Lover in Calum Scott's hit release "Dancing on My Own" with over 350 Million views, and credited as as Dr. Clayton Hunt in Bleachers - "Alfie's Song" from the movie Love, Simon (2018).

 Britain's television debut was an appearance on the Lifetime Television movie Babysitter's Black Book (2015) with a single line as the Food Truck Boy.
 Soon after he earned the supporting role of Ben in another Lifetime Television feature film Cyber Case (2015) (aka Online Abduction) alongside Brooke Butler, directed by Steven R. Monroe.
 He made appearances in shows like Murder Book (2015), Unusual Suspects (2010), and Disney Descendants: School of Secrets (2015) playing Prince Ben, and earning his Screen Actors Guild card.
 It premiered on the Disney Channel in support of the summer movie event, Descendants (2015).
-In 2016, he landed the supporting role of Handsome Boy in the critically acclaimed horror film, Holidays (2016) alongside Seth Green, directed by Kevin Kölsch and Kevin Smith.
+In 2016, he landed the supporting role of Handsome Boy in the critically acclaimed horror film, Holidays (2016), directed by Kevin Kölsch.
 He played Patrick in the short Prom (2016) written and produced by Hasan Minhaj based on Minhaj's experiences in high school.
 He played another prince as Prince Daniel in the upcoming film Overlords of Magick (2018) directed by Sherman Hirsh.
-He also landed the leading voice over role of Daichi in the Ultraman 50th anniversary feature film Ultraman X the Movie (2016), a popular Japanese title.
+He also landed the leading voice over role of Daichi in the Ultraman 50th anniversary feature film Ultraman X: The Movie (2016), a popular Japanese title.

 Most recently, Britain can be seen acting in commercials, such as Motorola, Toyota Christmas, and playing the Badge Badger in three State Farm adverts.
-Now, he can be seen focusing more on television and feature film work in Los Angeles.
-His comedic role of Peter Parker aka Spider Man in the new web series SuperHeroes In Therapy (2018), is set to be released 2019.
+In Los Angeles, he took on the comedic role of Peter Parker aka Spider Man in the new web series SuperHeroes In Therapy (2019).
+He hit the ground running, before the Covid 19 epidemic, with his role as "Assistant" in episode "Sing, Sing, Sing" on the new series Penny Dreadful: City of Angels (2020) on Showtime.